 There is great interest in how games promote pro-social values, due to the impact other media forms have had toward a more progressive society.
 In light of the financial and cultural sway of games, designing and playing critically is an indispensable approach in the domain of applied media studies research and for engaging the social and cultural dimensions of digital games.
 Critical Play is a useful concept to media studies and digital humanities, for it interjects notions of critical thinking and values into both the examination of games and the creation of playful artifacts.
 Games can operate as attitude shifters, as platforms for exploring subjectivity, and as sites for community engagement and collective visioning.
 How games function as their own art form – and not mere delivery mechanisms or media – is essential to understanding the role they play in criticality and social impact.

 Chapter 18.
-“A Call to Action: Embodied Thinking and Human-Computer Interaction Design,” by Jessica Rajko (Arizona State University) open access
+“A Call to Action: Embodied Thinking and Human-Computer Interaction Design,” by Jessica Rajko (open access)

 This chapter is not a guide to embodied thinking, but rather a critical call to action.
 It highlights the deep history of embodied practice within the fields of dance and somatics and outlines the value of embodied thinking within human-computer interaction (HCI) design.
 While there are strong parallels between the use of the term “embodiment” in both somatic (self-reflective) practices and the empirical (observational) practices most commonly cited in HCI design theory, the fundamental differences in methodology lead to striking differences in how embodiment is understood and used as a means of thinking.
 This chapter explores some of the pitfalls of only considering embodiment within the context of observation and articulates the potential for more thoughtful and ethical wearable technology (WT) design through somatic and dance-based practices.

 Chapter 19.
-“Wearable Interfaces, Networked Bodies, and Feminist Sleeper Agents,” by Kim A. Brillante Knight (University of Texas at Dallas) open access
+“Wearable Interfaces, Networked Bodies, and Feminist Sleeper Agents,” by Kim A. Brillante Knight (open access)

 In this chapter, I argue that one must account for the materiality of the body in the wearable interface.
 The wearable interface is a process enacted within an assemblage of dress-body-technology, with the potential to construct a radical cyborg subject.
 However, the current most ubiquitous form of wearable technology, the fitness tracker, fails to fulfill the cyborg’s promise of kinship and affinity.
 Instead, it facilitates the myth of self-reliant neoliberal subjectivity.
 I examine alternative landscapes in which wearables might contribute to counterpublic formation through arts and design, as well as feminist epistemologies and critical making in the university classroom.

 Chapter 20.
-“Deep Mapping: Space, Place, and Narrative as Urban Interface,” by Maureen Engel (University of Alberta) open access
+“Deep Mapping: Space, Place, and Narrative as Urban Interface,” by Maureen Engel (open access)